 You'll probably be taking methotrexate as well as baricitinib.
-Check with your doctor before starting any new medicines, and remember to mention you're on baricitinib if you're treated by anyone other than your usual rheumatology team.
+However, some drugs may interact with baricitinib.
+Check with your doctor before starting any new medicines and remember to mention you're on baricitinib if you're treated by anyone other than your usual rheumatology team.

 Having an operation

-If you're thinking about having surgery, talk this over with your specialists.
-It’s likely you will be advised to stop baricitinib for a time before and after surgery.
+If you're thinking about having surgery, talk this over with your healthcare team.
+They may advise you to stop baricitinib for a time before and after surgery.

 Fertility, pregnancy and breastfeeding

-As we know very little about the effects of baricitinib in pregnancy, it’s important not to get pregnant while taking this treatment.
-If you're planning to try for a baby or you’re already pregnant, your doctor will not prescribe it.
-Women who could become pregnant should use effective contraception while being treated with baricitinib and for at least a week after stopping the treatment.
+At present, we know very little about the effects of baricitinib in pregnancy.
+To be on the safe side, baricitinib isn’t recommended if you're pregnant or planning a pregnancy.
+If you could become pregnant, you should use effective contraception while being treated with baricitinib and for at least a week after stopping the treatment.

-It is not known whether baricitinib passes into human breastmilk so you should talk to your rheumatology team if you’re thinking of breastfeeding.
+It's not yet known whether baricitinib passes into breast milk so you should talk to your rheumatology team if you’re thinking of breastfeeding.

 There's no information currently available about whether baricitinib might affect male or female fertility.